abilandz/PH8124/Lecture_6/Lecture_6.md

 p energy p
 ```

 The very convenient thing about **sed** is that it can interpret **Bash** variables directly.
-It is perfectly feasible in your script to have something like:
+It is perfectly feasible in to have in a script something like:

 ```bash
 Before=OldPatern